cockroachdb/docs/v21.1/explain-analyze.md

 ## Success responses

-Successful `EXPLAIN ANALYZE` statements return return tables with the following details in the `info` column:
+Successful `EXPLAIN ANALYZE` statements return tables with the following details in the `info` column:

  Detail | Description
 --------|------------